 The Stormwater Inspectors have several types of inspections to perform which are covered under two types of permits:

-- The Northeast Team serves the area from Six Forks Road to Poole Road outside the beltline.
+• The East Region serves the area east from Six Forks Road to South Saunders Street.

 Soil Erosion and Sediment Control

 Any land-disturbing activity over 12,000 square feet in size is required by code to have a land-disturbing permit prior to the activity beginning.
-Once the permit is issued, the Stormwater inspector (if requested) will have a pre-construction meeting with the grading contractor and/or the developer to make sure they know what is required of them.
+Once a permit is issued, the Stormwater inspector conducts a pre-construction meeting with the grading contractor and/or the developer to meet the inspectors that will monitor the site and communicate project requirements.

-A "Flood Permit" is required for any activity conducted in a floodprone area.
-Once the permit is obtained, the Stormwater inspector makes sure the work does not encroach into any floodways associated with the property.
-The inspector inspects the site for installation of benchmarks, which indicate the elevation of the 100-year flood on the property.
-The inspector also insures that all necessary certifications (FEMA) are obtained for the activity.
+A "Flood Permit" is required for any activity conducted in/or adjacent to a floodprone area.
+Once a permit is obtained, the Stormwater inspector checks the site for installation of benchmarks and, upon completion, ensures that work is conducted per the approved permit.
+The inspector also requires that all necessary certifications (FEMA) are completed for the activity.

 Watershed Protection Areas